Carmelita Pope

 Carmelita Pope (April 15, 1924 – April 3, 2019) was an American actress of stage and screen.

 Early life

+Born in Chicago, Illinois, Pope was the younger of two daughter of Nicholas Papa who had emigrated from Senerchia, Campania, Italy and his Italian-American wife Marie.
+Her father was a vaudeville performer who later became a lawyer.
+Her older sister Clarissa Pope Mancuso was also an actress.
+The younger Pope sister graduated from Providence High School.
+She later matriculated at the Goodman School of Drama and Marycrest College.

-Born in Chicago, Illinois, Pope became friends with another aspiring actor, Jocelyn Brando, and also became friends with her brother, Marlon Brando.
+She became friends with another aspiring actor, Jocelyn Brando, and also became friends with her brother, Marlon Brando.
 The two developed a close bond.
 Brando frequently stayed at Pope's home, where they played bocce ball together.

 Career

 Pope's break as an actor came when she was cast by George Abbott as the lead, Corliss Archer, first as a replacement in the Chicago cast and subsequently in the U.S.O. production of his play Kiss and Tell that was to tour Italy and Northern Africa in 1945.